NaosProject/Naos.WinRM/README.md

 Naos.WinRM
 ================
-A .NET wrapper for the WinRM protocol to execute powershell and also send files!
+A .NET wrapper for the WinRM protocol to execute Powershell, optionally auto-manage TrustedHost list, and send files!

 Use - Referencing in your code
 -----------